 - 1. Relatively inexpensive drilling program.
-Only vertical drill holes are required, reaching a maximum depth of 64m and having an average depth per hole of approximately 50m. - 2.
+Only vertical drill holes are required, reaching a maximum depth of 64m and having an average depth per hole of approximately 45m. - 2.
 Near surface, shallow mineralisation.
 Zn/Pb/Ag/V/Ge mineralisation follows a gentle-sloping bowl-shape from 3m below surface to 64m below surface.
 The shallow mineralisation presents as a potential low cost operation, as well as low risk, relative to any potential geotechnical issues. - 3.
 Oxidised Mineral Suite.
 The Nxuu Deposit is completely oxidised.
 Zinc is hosted in the Zn oxide mineral Smithsonite, Lead is hosted in the Pb oxide mineral Cerussite (Mineralogical Test Work AMMTEC) and Vanadium is hosted in the V oxide mineral Descloizite (Mineralogical Test Work ALS).
 Being completely oxidised, this mineral suite allows for a much simpler processing route and removes the complexity associated with having to apply different recovery processes for oxide, transitional and sulphide material.
 An additional benefit of solely processing oxide mineralisation is the much lower capital cost associated with the processing facility. - 4.
 Potentially Simple Process Flow.
-Metallurgical test work conducted to date confirmed that at 75 micron grind size 93% Zn and 93% Pb are recovered in 12 hours through tank acid leaching at 25 deg C. As the mineralisation occurs in a Quartz Wacke as opposed to more commonly carbonate host rocks such as Dolostone, acid consumption is relatively low, requiring only 30kg/t acid (Bench Scale Testwork AMMTEC).
-Test work showed that 82% of Vanadium Pentoxide equivalent can be recovered from Descloizite through flotation using Hydroxamate for recovery to a concentrate (Bench Scale Testwork ALS).
-Metallurgical testwork has yet to be conducted on the recoverability of Silver and Germanium.
-Sensor Sorter X ray Test Work conducted on +4mm crushed ore by STEINERT shows that 45% can be rejected as insignificantly mineralised.
-This leaves only 55% as an upgraded concentrate available for milling thereby significantly reducing power requirements, power costs, downstream treatment costs, water requirements and the environmental footprint. - 5.
+Metallurgical test work conducted to date confirmed that at 75 micron grind size 93% Zn can be recovered in 12 hours through tank acid leaching at 25 deg C. As the mineralisation occurs in a Quartz Wacke as opposed to more commonly carbonate host rocks such as Dolostone, acid consumption is relatively low, requiring only 30kg/t acid (Bench Scale Testwork AMMTEC).
+Test work showed that 80% of Vanadium Pentoxide equivalent can be recovered from Descloizite through flotation using Hydroxamate for recovery to a concentrate (Bench Scale Testwork ALS).
+Metallurgical testwork has yet to be conducted on the recoverability of Silver and Germanium. - 5.
 Production of Metal on Site.
 Production of Zinc metal on site from Smithsonite has been confirmed by metallurgical testwork conducted to date by AMMTEC through acid leaching followed by SX/EW.
 Germanium is also known to be recoverable through acid leaching and SX/EW.
-Test Work conducted by ALS showed that Vanadium Pentoxide can be recovered on site from the flot concentrate through straightforward hydrometallurgical steps. - With access to an economic power supply, alternative options for which are currently being investigated, the established process of being able to produce Zinc metal and Vanadium Pentoxide on site from the Nxuu Deposit removes the cost of transporting and shipping Zinc and Vanadium Pentoxide concentrate, as well as by-passing negotiations with smelters in respect of smelting costs.
+Test Work conducted by ALS showed that Vanadium Pentoxide can be recovered on site from the flot concentrate through straightforward hydrometallurgical steps. - With access to an economic power supply, alternative options for which are currently being investigated, the established process of being able to produce Zinc metal and Vanadium Pentoxide on site from the Nxuu Deposit removes the cost of transporting and shipping Zinc and Vanadium Pentoxide concentrate, as well as by-passing negotiations with smelters in respect of smelting costs. - 6.
+Power Options.
+Milling test work conducted on the Nxuu Deposit by Energy and Densification Systems (EDS) South Africa., this confirmed the ability to significantly reduce power requirements previously estimated for the project.
+Because the Nxuu Deposit is so oxidised, the Vertical Milling process developed by EDS showed that there could be a saving of up to 40% of the originally estimated power required for the project.
+This reduction in power is as a result of not requiring the higher energy consuming, conventional Ball, SAG or ROD mills.
+In the event of not being able to rely on grid power, the Company is also investigating solar power alternatives.